tannaohm0/Personal_Finance_Dashboard1/setup.md

    - Make sure these ports are available

 4. **Database Schema Issues**
-   - Run the SQL commands exactly as provided in the README
+   - Run the SQL in `consolidated_migration.sql` for all schema and migration needs
-   - Check that all tables and policies are created correctly
+   - If you see errors about missing columns or constraints, ensure the migration steps for `category_name` have been run

 ### Getting Help